Here are the main takeaways from this interview:

 The WeSpeak Easy team regularly has optional activities (like baking cookies) for the whole team to spend time with each other outside the office.

 Real relationships with your team and clients aren’t forced.

 Have a Process for Your Culture

 This means working with team members and checking in to help them reach their personal goals.
 Regular reviews to learn how you can make the environment better for them.
-Check-ups to make sure work is getting done and that your team isn’t overworked and love where they are.
+Check-ups to make sure work is getting done and that your team isn’t overworked and loves where they are.

-You need to put in work and processes to be able to do this as your agency grows.
+It would be best if you put in work and processes to be able to do this as your agency grows.